-I’ll show you the best fast food restaurants to eat at if you want to keep your gains and feel fat.
+I’ll show you the best fast food restaurants and meals to eat at if you want to keep your gains and get ripped

 Ignoring the obvious, fast food is one of the worst things you can put into your body.
-High in saturated fat, cholesterol and calories, it’s nutritionally dense but cheap.
+High in saturated fat, cholesterol, and calories, it’s nutritionally dense but cheap.
 Available pretty much every time and everywhere, fast food is ubiquitous.
-You can’t enter a mall or drive down a main street without seeing the Golden Arches.
+You can’t enter a mall or drive down the main street without seeing the Golden Arches.